zhangming-19/MDS-CLMoE/README.md

 # MDS-CLMoE
-The source codes and checkpoints for MDS-CLMoE will be released soon.
+The source codes and checkpoints for MDS-CLMoE will be released soon~